MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Sensitive_Information_Types.md

 ### Task 5 – Work with custom Sensitive Information Types

-Custom Sensitive Information Types always must be tested first, before using them in policies and data loss or leakage can happen, because of a malfunctioning custom search pattern.
+Custom Sensitive Information Types should always be tested before using them in policies otherwise data loss or leakage may occur due to a malfunctioning custom search pattern.

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.